Sauceke/LoveMachine/doc/README.md

 1. Click Server Status > Start Server.
 1. Turn on the device you want to use.
 You might have to pair it as well.
 1. Start the game in either desktop or VR mode.
-1. You're welcome. 😏
+1. Start an H scene and enjoy 😏

+The Space key acts as a kill switch for all devices while in-game.
+To reactivate your devices, press F8.
+Both of these key bindings can be modified under Plugin Settings > LoveMachine > Kill Switch Settings.

 ## How it works, limitations
-* LoveMachine analyzes the movement of certain bones in female characters (hands, crotch, breasts, mouth).
+* LoveMachine analyzes the movement of certain bones in female characters (hands, crotch, breasts, mouth) at the start of each animation loop, to determine the exact timing of the up-strokes.
-* To do this, we hijack the animator for 10 frames each time a new animation loop is loaded, to do a quick calibration.
-You will see the animation glitch for a split second when this happens.
 * The stroking movement (and the intensity oscillation for vibrators) will be matched to the movements of the bone closest to the male character's balls as recorded during calibration (this messes up syncing with ball licking animations, but works for just about everything else).
 * As the whole thing is based on bone positions, this will only work for reasonably sized and proportioned characters.
 Abusing SliderUnlocker is not recommended.
 * If you change poses during calibration, it kind of makes a mess of the whole thing and you can only fix it by restarting the game.
 Make sure you don't interfere with the calibration process.